g-etorri/articles/jncie-self-study/bgp-and-policies/9-ibgp-peering-configuration.md

   inet.0: 31/31/31/0
   inet6.0: 1/1/1/0
 ```
-The routes are being received and installing on the RIB, but not in the FIB due to no-install knob!
+The routes are being received and installed in the RIB, but thanks to our no-install knob, they remain out of the FIB!

-Let's check if our RR clients are receiving the routes correctly?
-We can check in the R5 if we are receiving the routes of our Providers:
+Now, let's verify if the RR Clients are receiving the reflected routes.
+Here is the view from R5:
 ```
 root@R5> show route receive-protocol bgp 10.0.0.0